python/peps/CONTRIBUTING.rst

 common problems and issues, and fix many of them automatically.

-If your system has ``make`` installed, you can run the pre-commit checkers on the full repo by simply running ``make lint``.
-Note that this will install pre-commit in the current virtual environment if it isn't already, so make sure you've activated the environment you want it to use before running this command.
+If your system has ``make`` installed, you can run the pre-commit checkers on the full repo by running ``make lint``.
+This will install pre-commit in the current virtual environment if it isn't already, so make sure you've activated the environment you want it to use before running this command.

-Otherwise, you can install pre-commit by running ``pip install pre-commit`` (or your choice of installer), and then run the hooks on all the files in the repo with ``pre-commit run --all-files``, or only on any files that have been modified but not yet committed with ``pre-commit run``.
+Otherwise, you can install pre-commit by running ``python -m pip install pre-commit`` (or your choice of installer), and then run the hooks on all the files in the repo with ``pre-commit run --all-files``, or only on any files that have been modified but not yet committed with ``pre-commit run``.